United States Army Provost Marshal General: American Revolutionary War

 William Marony was the first provost marshal general, appointed by George Washington on January 10, 1776.
-The principal job was maintaining jails and supervising 40 executions.
+His principal job was maintaining jails and supervising 40 executions.
 Nine men served as provost marshal general until 1778 when the duties were transferred to the Marechausse Corps.
 Service ended at the end of the war.

 American Civil War

 James B. Fry was appointed on March 3, 1863, to be the first provost marshal general during the American Civil War.
 The office dealt with recruitment and desertion issues.
 It also supervised the Invalid Corps, in which disabled soldiers performed garrison duty (as opposed to field duty).
 The position was abolished in 1866.
-An 1866 proposal to reorganise the Army to include a Provost Marshal's Bureau "consisting of a Provost Marshal General with the rank, pay and emoluments of a Brigadier General and an Assistant Provost Marshal General with the rank, pay and emoluments of a Colonel of Cavalry" was rejected on the grounds "that it creates an unnecessary office for an undeserving public servant".
+An 1866 proposal to reorganize the Army to include a Provost Marshal's Bureau "consisting of a Provost Marshal General with the rank, pay and emoluments of a Brigadier General and an Assistant Provost Marshal General with the rank, pay and emoluments of a Colonel of Cavalry" was rejected on the grounds "that it creates an unnecessary office for an undeserving public servant".